Panzerschrek/U-00DC-Sprache-site/index.md

 There is also a converter of C headers, that may help in creation of C bindings.
 It is especially helpful until Ü has no big ecosystem of native (written in Ü) libraries.

-For now there is no any Ü-specific build system.
+Ü has its own build system, which is currently in development.
-But it's possible to build Ü programs with CMake (via custom commands) and perhaps via _make_.
+It simplifies building Ü programs consisting of many source files, libraries, executables, etc.

-Also Ü have no package management system and/or package repositories.
+Also Ü has no package management system and/or package repositories.

 ### Links